mwrona/load_balancer/README.md

 ````
 Note: MulticastAddress must be the same as in experiment manager and other services to work properly.

+If environment variables INFORMATION_SERVICE_URL, INFORMATION_SERVICE_LOGIN or INFORMATION_SERVICE_PASSWORD are specified they will replace config entries.

 Run
 ----
 To run load balancer you have to supply all necessary files (config.json and in the https mode cert.pem and key.pem).
 By default load balancer is looking for config.json in current directory but you can specify different location as program argument.
 Example: